GantMan/timewarp/README.md

-# timewarp
+# TimeWarpScan.me
-The timewarp filter with TensorFlow.js
+The timewarp filter with TensorFlow.js and React

 To run:
 ```sh